ArchiLabs Logo

 This kind of capability is a game-changer for maintaining a single source of truth.
 It means every team member – not just the scripting guru – can quickly synchronize data or automate a tedious update with a simple prompt.
 The AI bridges software gaps behind the scenes.
 In the example above, it might use Revit’s API to gather data, then use an Excel library to create a spreadsheet – all hidden from the user.
 We’re essentially moving towards a world where the interface between tools is natural language.
 The grunt work of translating between Excel, CAD, DCIM, etc., can be handled by an intelligent agent.

 One of the leading platforms embracing this AI-driven approach is ArchiLabs.
-If you haven’t heard of it yet, ArchiLabs is an AI-powered add-in that works exclusively with Autodesk Revit, acting as a smart copilot for architects, engineers, and BIM managers.
-In simple terms, it’s like having ChatGPT built into Revit – but tuned specifically for building design tasks.
-ArchiLabs was created by AEC industry veterans with the aim of making BIM automation radically more accessible.
-Think of it as a blend between Dynamo and a knowledgeable human assistant, wrapped in an easy interface (archilabs.ai).
+Studio Mode is a standalone, web-native, code-first parametric CAD platform built for architects, engineers, and BIM managers.
+In simple terms, it's like having a dedicated AI design partner right in your browser – no installs required, with real-time collaboration built in.
+Studio Mode was created by AEC industry veterans (and backed by Y Combinator) with the aim of making design automation radically more accessible (archilabs.ai).
 The goal is to let architects and engineers automate the boring stuff and coordinate data without needing programming skills.

-So, what can ArchiLabs actually do?
+So, what can Studio Mode actually do?
 In its current incarnation, quite a lot:

-Automate Tedious Revit Tasks: ArchiLabs comes with a library of pre-built automation routines for painfully repetitive chores in Revit.
+Automate Tedious CAD and BIM Tasks: Studio Mode comes with a library of pre-built automation Recipes – reusable, parameterized design workflows – for painfully repetitive chores in CAD workflows.
 For example, setting up sheets and views is a notorious time sink on large projects – you might need dozens or hundreds of sheets for a full data center design package.
-ArchiLabs can generate sheets for every level, apply the correct naming and title blocks, and even lay out the right plan views on each sheet automatically (archilabs.ai).
+Studio Mode can generate sheets for every level, apply the correct naming and title blocks, and even lay out the right plan views on each sheet automatically (archilabs.ai).
 It also handles batch tagging of elements (imagine tagging all rooms or equipment in one go, so nothing is missed) and automatic dimensioning following your standards (archilabs.ai).
 These are tasks that used to require either hours of mind-numbing clicking or a custom Dynamo script – now they can be done by simply instructing the AI.
 The advantage isn’t only speed; it’s also consistency.
 The AI doesn’t forget to tag a room or misplace a dimension line – it executes exactly as instructed every time, which ensures nothing gets overlooked in your documentation (archilabs.ai).

 Bulk Data Management: Keeping data consistent often involves making sweeping changes, like renumbering rooms or updating parameters across many objects.
 ArchiLabs shines here as well.
 Rather than manually editing dozens of elements or wrestling with Excel exports, you can tell ArchiLabs what needs changing.
 For instance, “Renumber all rack IDs to follow a new scheme” or “Update the fire rating parameter to 2 hours for all walls on Level 1.”
 The AI will interpret your intent and apply the changes uniformly throughout the model (archilabs.ai).
 Because it understands context, it handles these bulk edits intelligently – for example, avoiding duplicate numbers or preserving prefix structures unless you say otherwise.
 This kind of model-wide edit via natural language ensures that your single source of truth (the BIM) can be updated instantly when requirements change, without manual data entry in multiple places.

-Cross-Platform Actions: While ArchiLabs is Revit-only for now, it already demonstrates the power of bridging platforms.
-For example, you can ask ArchiLabs, “Create a finish schedule for all rooms on Level 2 and export it to Excel,” and it will do exactly that (archilabs.ai).
-In one user scenario, the AI generated a schedule within Revit and then pushed it out to an Excel file, confirming the action with a friendly ✅ done message (archilabs.ai).
+Cross-Platform Actions: Studio Mode already demonstrates the power of bridging platforms.
+For example, you can ask Studio Mode, “Create a finish schedule for all rooms on Level 2 and export it to Excel,” and it will do exactly that (archilabs.ai).
+In one user scenario, the AI generated a schedule and then exported it to an Excel file, confirming the action with a friendly done message (archilabs.ai).
 This kind of workflow – automating a normally multi-step, multi-tool process – shows how an AI copilot can effectively serve as the glue between systems.
 You didn’t have to manually open Excel or use a clunky export interface; the AI knew what you meant by “export to Excel” and handled the file creation.
 As ArchiLabs evolves, we can expect even tighter integration with other common tools (perhaps tying into databases or web services), further dissolving the barriers between your BIM model and external data.
 It’s not hard to imagine in the near future saying, “Sync the Revit equipment list with our DCIM database,” and having the agent carry out the necessary API calls behind the scenes.

-What sets ArchiLabs apart is how you interact with it.
-Earlier versions of ArchiLabs did offer a visual, node-based “graph” interface for creating custom sequences (similar to Dynamo, but more guided) (archilabs.ai).
-However, the platform has since evolved to be even more intuitive.
-Now, you don’t need to mess with node graphs at all if you don’t want to – you can work through plain language or simple form dialogs, and the AI figures out the optimal automation logic behind the scenes (archilabs.ai).
-In essence, ArchiLabs acts as an intelligent layer on top of Revit’s API and Dynamo engine, automatically assembling the script or workflow needed to execute your command (archilabs.ai).
-You never see the code; you just see the results.
-This means no Dynamo or external scripting knowledge is required from the user – a huge shift in accessibility.
+What sets Studio Mode apart is how you interact with it.
+Studio Mode was built from the ground up as a chat-driven, AI-native platform (archilabs.ai).
+The platform continues to evolve to be even more intuitive.
+Now, with its browser-based Studio Mode, you work entirely through natural language – you can work through plain language or simple form dialogs.
+The result is that the AI figures out the optimal automation logic behind the scenes.
+In essence, Studio Mode acts as an intelligent, standalone CAD engine with Python-first automation via Recipes.
+Smart Components – defined as Python classes – carry embedded intelligence like power ratings, clearance zones, and cooling requirements.
+The AI automatically generates the workflow needed to execute your command (archilabs.ai).
+You never see the code unless you want to; you just see the results.
+This means archilabs.ai) — no Dynamo or external scripting knowledge is required from the user – a huge shift in accessibility.
 A task that might have taken a junior programmer days to script can now be triggered by any architect in seconds, with the heavy lifting done by AI.

-Authoring Mode: This mode is for the power users – those BIM managers or tech enthusiasts who want to create new automations or custom tools specific to their firm’s needs.
-In authoring mode, ArchiLabs provides a guided way to set up workflow steps (formerly via node graphs, now increasingly through examples or AI suggestions).
-You might define a custom sequence like “extract IT equipment data, apply our naming convention, and push it to a spreadsheet.”
-Authoring mode is about capturing that logic.
-Importantly, because ArchiLabs is built on modern web technology, the custom tools you create can include rich user interfaces – far nicer than the default Revit pop-ups.
-You can design a dialog with checkboxes, dropdowns, and tooltips for your script if needed, and ArchiLabs will display that in Revit when the tool runs (archilabs.ai).
-This means even your in-house bespoke plugins feel like polished software, not hacky scripts.
+Authoring Mode: This mode is for the power users – those BIM managers or tech enthusiasts who want to create new automations or custom tools specific to their firm's needs.
+In authoring mode, ArchiLabs provides a guided way to set up workflow steps using Python-based Recipes and AI suggestions.
+You might define a multi-step process (e.g., audit all rack parameters, flag missing values, then generate a report) and package it as a custom tool with rich user interfaces – far nicer than typical CAD pop-ups.
+You can design a dialog with checkboxes, dropdowns, and tooltips for your automation, and Studio Mode will display that when the tool runs (archilabs.ai).
+This means even your in-house bespoke tools feel like polished software, not hacky scripts.

-Agent Mode: This is the flagship conversational interface, where any user can leverage the automations (whether built-in or custom from Authoring Mode) just by chatting with Revit.
-In Agent Mode, there’s a chat bar in Revit where you can type requests or questions about your project and get immediate action or answers (archilabs.ai).
-It’s essentially “ChatGPT for Revit,” allowing you to literally have a conversation with your BIM model.
+Studio Mode: This is the flagship conversational interface, where any user can leverage the automations (whether built-in or custom from Authoring Mode) just by chatting with the platform.
+In Studio Mode, there's a chat interface where you can type requests or questions in everyday language, and the AI responds with actions or answers (archilabs.ai).
+It’s essentially “AI-native CAD,” allowing you to literally have a conversation with your design model.
 Instead of searching through menus or remembering which macro does what, you ask in plain English.
 For example: “Generate sheets for all matchline plans and add alignment grids,” or “Check if any equipment IDs are duplicated.”
-The ArchiLabs agent parses your intent, executes the right automation (or a chain of them), and replies when it’s done.
+The Studio Mode agent parses your intent, executes the right Recipes (or a chain of them), and replies when it’s done.
 If a task needs more info – say you asked to “add HVAC loads to the schedule” and it’s not sure which schedule or which load values – it will ask you follow-up questions in the chat, just like a human would clarify (archilabs.ai).
 This interactive back-and-forth makes it incredibly straightforward to accomplish complex tasks.
 Users have reported that once they try a few queries and see the time saved, they keep discovering new ways the AI can assist (archilabs.ai).
 It’s a virtuous cycle: the more you trust the AI copilot, the more you delegate to it, and the more streamlined and error-free your project becomes.

-Another benefit of a platform like ArchiLabs is team collaboration and knowledge sharing.
-Automations and custom “AI workflows” created in ArchiLabs can be shared across your whole team instantly.
-Rather than emailing around Dynamo graphs or instructing everyone on a multi-step manual process, a BIM manager can set up an automation once and distribute it through ArchiLabs.
-Next time anyone on the team needs to perform that task, they can just call it up in the chat or via the ArchiLabs interface.
-This ensures that best practices (like how data should be synchronized or how sheets should be set up) are applied consistently by everyone, with the AI enforcing the standards.
-ArchiLabs essentially turns your firm’s BIM expertise into reusable, user-friendly tools.
-And because it’s AI-driven, even those tools can improve over time or handle slight variations in requests without breaking.
-The result is a more unified workflow for the team – precisely what you need to maintain a single source of truth.
-No more one-off spreadsheet macros or undocumented procedures; everything runs through a coherent, centrally managed system.
+Another benefit of a platform like Studio Mode is team collaboration and knowledge sharing.
+Automations and custom Recipes created in ArchiLabs can be shared across your whole team instantly.
+Rather than emailing around scripts or instructing everyone on a multi-step manual process, a BIM manager can build an automation once and the entire office can use it via Studio Mode's simple chat interface.
+This turns your firm's design expertise into reusable, user-friendly tools.
+And because it's AI-driven, even those tools can improve over time or handle slight variations in requests without breaking.
+The result is a more unified workflow for the team – precisely what you need when the whole goal is maintaining a consistent, trustworthy single source of truth.
+ArchiLabs exports to IFC, DXF, and PDF, integrates with existing workflows via its SDK, and includes built-in version control to keep every change tracked.

 Conclusion: Embracing the Single Source of Truth